reactables/reactables/packages/core/README.md

 ### Flow & Containment <a name="flow-containment"></a>
 Actions and logic flow through the App in one direction and are **contained** in their respective streams.
 This makes state updates more predictable and traceable during debugging.

-Avoid [tapping](https://rxjs.dev/api/operators/tap) your streams.
-This prevents **logic leaking** from the stream(s).

-  - i.e do not [tap](https://rxjs.dev/api/operators/tap) stream A to trigger an action on stream B. Instead consider declaring stream A as a [source](#hub-sources) for stream B so the dependency is explicit.

 <img src="https://raw.githubusercontent.com/reactables/reactables/main/documentation/SlideSevenEightUnidirectionalFlow.jpg" />

 ## Examples <a name="examples"></a>